Spring Series (4/4)Peel Park, AccringtonSun 31 March, 2019

 Classic colour coded courses from Yellow to Brown for all orienteers.
 The area offers a wide variety of terrain for all abilities.

 The whole competition area (Park, Coppice, Plantation and open moor) is popular with runners, dog walkers, horse riders, mountain bikers and orienteers.
+As a consequence you may encounter unmapped incidental paths.
 Please give way to other users.

 The mill workers park and the Coppice were bequeathed by William Peel to the people of Accrington town in 1909, with the scarp of now mature conifers being planted in 1972/3.
 The curious maze of ditches on the top moor were dug by Italian POWs in WWII as a defence against Luftwaffe gliders landing.
 They were entirely successful in this endeavour, but unwittingly bequeathed some novel navigation to later generations.
 Plantation Road was where the mill owners great houses once stood by a cobbled highway.